- Things to Know

-- Vigorous contact sports should be avoided in the illness and recovery phase to prevent rupture of the spleen.
+- Vigorous contact sports should be avoided during the illness and recovery phase to prevent the rupture of the spleen.

 The disease was first described in 1889 and was referred to as "Drüsenfieber," or glandular fever.
 The term infectious mononucleosis was first used in 1920 when an increased number of lymphocytes were found in the blood of a group of college students who had fever and symptoms of the condition.

 What are the symptoms of mono?

 The initial symptoms of mono in adults are

 - a general lack of energy or malaise,

 These initial symptoms can last from one to three days before the more intense symptoms of the illness begin.
 The more common intense symptoms include

 - a severe sore throat and

 - fever, which may be persistent.